productinfo/scripting-in-swift/post.md

 ### main.swift

-This is the entry point to the script.
-This will call out to the other classes.
+This is the entry point to the script and links the other classes together.

 ```swift
 func createHTMLContentFromMarkdownFiles() -> String